Paragliding: Wing

 The pilot is supported underneath the wing by a network of suspension lines.
 These start with two sets of risers made of short (40 cm) lengths of strong webbing.
 Each set is attached to the harness by a carabiner, one on each side of the pilot, and each riser of a set is generally attached to lines from only one row of its side of wing.
 At the end of each riser of the set, there is a small delta maillon with a number (2–5) of lines attached, forming a fan.
 These are typically 4-5 m long, with the end attached to 2–4 further lines of around 2 m m, which are again joined to a group of smaller, thinner lines.
 In some cases this is repeated for a fourth cascade.

 The top of each line is attached to small fabric loops sewn into the structure of the wing, which are generally arranged in rows running span-wise (i.e., side to side).
 The row of lines nearest the front are known as the A lines, the next row back the B lines, and so on.
 A typical wing will have A, B, C and D lines, but recently, there has been a tendency to reduce the rows of lines to three, or even two (and experimentally to one), to reduce drag.

 Paraglider lines are usually made from UHMW polythene or aramid.
-Although they look rather slender, these materials are immensely strong.
+Although they look rather slender, these materials are strong and subject to load testing requirements.
 For example, a single 0.66 mm-diameter line (about the thinnest used) can have a breaking strength of 56 kgf.